andrup/CarND-Vehicle-Detection/README.md

 I trained a linear Support Vector Machine (SVM) by first extracting the features with the function call `extract_features_from_dataset()` for all car and non-car images are extracted ( HOG, color, spatialliy binned).
 Next I used the `create_traindataset()` function to split the available data into training and test data.
-Then the `fit_SVC()`function passes all the data into the Scikit function to generate the classifier.
+To reduce the amount of data I compressed the features by makinge use of [Scikit PCA](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) PCA feature compression.
+Then the `fit_SVC()`function passes all the pca compressed data into the Scikit function to generate the classifier.

 `X_train, X_test, y_train, y_test = train_test_split(scaled_X, y, test_size=0.2, random_state=rand_state)`